cloudanum/50Algorithms/README.md

 In this second edition of [50 Algorithms Every Programmer Should Know](https://www.packtpub.com/product/50-algorithms-every-programmer-should-know-ndash-second-edition-second-edition/9781803247762), most algorithms from the first edition have been updated in line with current IT trends.
 Further, readers will also delve into advanced deep learning architectures with new chapters on sequential models like LSTMs, GRUs, RNNs, and Large Language Models (LLMs).
 This edition also sheds light on contemporary topics such as addressing hidden data biases and demystifying algorithm explainability.

 ## Outline and Chapter Summary
-This edition of the bestselling Tableau guide will teach you how to leverage Tableau’s newest features and offerings in various paradigms of the BI domain.
-Updated with fresh topics including the newest features in Tableau Server, Prep, and Desktop, as well as up-to-date examples and solutions to real-world challenges, this book will take you from mastering essential Tableau concepts to advanced functionalities.

-By the end of this Tableau book, you will have mastered Tableau 2023 and you will be able to tackle common and advanced challenges in the data analytics space.

 1. [Overview of Algorithms](https://github.com/PacktPublishing/Mastering-Tableau-2023-Fourth-Edition/tree/main/Chapter01)
 2. [Data Structures Used in Algorithms](https://github.com/PacktPublishing/Mastering-Tableau-2023-Fourth-Edition/tree/main/Chapter02)
 3. [Sorting and Searching Algorithms](https://github.com/PacktPublishing/Mastering-Tableau-2023-Fourth-Edition/tree/main/Chapter03)